 Opera highlights and hits from musical concert to take place at Shrewsbury Abbey

+Opera highlights and hits from musicals to ring out at Shrewsbury Abbey concert

-Shrewsbury Abbey will be hosting an evening of 'Opera highlights and hits from musicals', later this month.
+Shrewsbury Abbey is to host an evening of 'opera highlights and hits from musicals'.

-The event, which takes place at 7.30pm on October 18, is being organised by Shrewsbury Choral.
+The event, due to begin at 7.30pm on October 18, is being organised by Shrewsbury Choral.

 The programme will include Johann Strauss’ operetta Die Fledermaus, Leonard Bernstein’s operetta Candide, and Rodgers and Hammersteins’ The Sound of Music.

-Shrewsbury Choral will be led by their Musical Director, Dr Martin Cook, and they will be accompanied by the British Police Symphony Orchestra under the direction of Dr Richard Jenkinson, Musical Director.
+Shrewsbury Choral will be led by musical director Dr Martin Cook and will be accompanied by the British Police Symphony Orchestra under the direction of Dr Richard Jenkinson.

 "Their sponsorship is very much appreciated and it has made it possible for our audience to enjoy some golden memories of classic music created many years ago, but which still linger in people’s memories.